atomix/atomix/README.md

 cannot be created while different parts of the cluster have varying configurations.
 Once both phases of the configuration change have been committed the update is complete.

-Note that *even after the replica is deployed you can update the cluster configuration*.
-When the cluster configuration is updated while the replica is running, the new configuration will be logged and replicated to all the other *known* replicas in the cluster.
-This means that updating the configuration on one replica will result in the configuration being updated on all replicas.
-The updated configuration will be persisted on all replicas and thus will remain after failures as well.

 CopyCat's support for run-time configuration changes allow it to provide additional features for detecting clusters in a dynamic framework like